RSUs vs PSUs: Comparing Equity Compensation

 • There’s also the possibility that workers would act recklessly if they know they’ll be rewarded soon, even if it’s not in the company’s best interest.

 When an employee receives an award of restricted stock, they usually agree to stay with the firm for a certain length of time.
 When an employee receives an award of performance shares, they get their shares depending on the success of the company.
-Here are some more key differences between RSUs and PSUs.

-Key Differences Between RSUs and PSUs
+Key differences between RSUs and PSUs

 How to Choose Between RSUs and PSUs